pehlivanoglu/BrowTop/README.md

 This command will start the browtop server on ```https://localhost:1006```

 BrowTop monitor is hosted on ```https://localhost:1006/monitor```

+> **_NOTE:_**  The default password is "395".
+Can be changed from docker-compose.yml, declared as environment variable.

 ## Brief Documentation
 ### 1 - monitor.html: